This post contains affiliate links. Read my disclosure policy here.

 - In a large soup pot, heat oil over medium heat & sprinkle with salt.
 Add onion and sauté until translucent, about 3-4 minutes.

-- Add garlic and carrots, sauté for 2-3 minutes.
+- Add garlic and sauté for 1 minute.

-- Raise heat to high, and add vegetable broth, red potatoes, russet potatoes, guascas, bay leaves, salt and pepper.
+- Raise heat to high, and add vegetable broth, red potatoes, russet potatoes, guascas, salt, and pepper.
 Once the soup starts to boil, put heat to medium-low to maintain a simmer, and cover pot partially with a lid.
-Cook for about 20-30 minutes, until the potatoes are starting to break down.
-Using a fork, mash some potato pieces against the side of the pot.
-This helps thicken the soup and create a stew-like consistency.
+Cook for about 25-30 minutes, until the potatoes are breaking down.
+You can also mash the potatoes with a fork against the side of the pot to help it along.
+This thickens the soup and creates a stew-like consistency.

 - Now add the yukon potatoes (or papas criollas), corn cobs, green onion and cilantro.
 Simmer for 15-20 minutes, until potatoes are tender and corn is cooked.
-Mash a few more potatoes, if preferred.
 Check for seasoning and add more if needed.
-Remove bay leaves.
 While soup is finishing up, start preparing your selected garnishes.

-- Remove from heat and add lime juice.
-Serve hot with sour cream, avocado slices and capers.
+- Remove from heat and add lime juice if preferred.
+Serve hot with sour cream, avocado slices, and capers.